Franz-Josef-Danner/tracking/README.md

 This repository contains simple Blender scripts to automate movie clip tracking.
 The main script `combined_cycle.py` combines feature detection, auto tracking and playhead search in a repeating cycle.
 It can be run from the Blender text editor or installed as an add-on.
+A second add-on, `kaiser_track.py`, currently exposes a panel with placeholder settings for a future unified workflow.
 All other scripts in this repository are prototypes of the individual steps now bundled in `combined_cycle.py`.